lightly-ai/NvidiaTLTActiveLearning/README.md

     -k MY_KEY
 ```

 Below you can see two example images after training.
+It's evident that the model does not perform well on the unlabeled image.
+Therefore, we want to do add more samples to the training dataset.

 <img src="./docs/examples/MinneApple_labeled_vs_unlabeled.png">